IvanMurzak/Unity-IAP-Store/README.md

 - ✔️ pack of multiple currencies by single purchase
 - ✔️ drawer for showing items in Unity UI with ability to override for any other UI system
 - ✔️ drawer adapter for showing all items from specific category in Unity UI with ability to override for any other UI system
-- ✔️ drawer adapter for showing all items from specific category in Unity UI with ability to override for any other UI system

 # How to install - Option 1 (RECOMMENDED)